Beam Ion Species and Energies Used Previously at NSRL

 |Ti-48||150 - 1000||0.08 x 1010||265 - 108|

 Different isotopes of some ions are also available.
-With the commissioning of EBIS, the Electron Beam Ion Source, virtually all ion species will be available.
+With the commissioning of EBIS, the Electron Beam Ion Source and the Laser Ion Source, virtually all ion species can be available.

 In general it has become fairly routine to change beam energy, and if a beam energy is not listed in this table, there is not necessarily any reason why it cannot be tuned up at the request of a user.

 Intensity per spill refers to the number of ions delivered each spill.
-The spill structure during most radiobiology exposures has a 3.8 second repetition time.
-During the 3.8 second period, the ions are extracted more or less uniformly in time during a 0.3-0.4 second spill, followed by a ~3.4 second beam-off time.
-These intensities were achieved using the Tandem Van De Graaff as the ion source.
-When using EBIS, the intensities are significantly lower.
+The spill structure during most radiobiology exposures has a 4 second repetition time.
+During the 4 second period, the ions are extracted more or less uniformly in time during a 0.3-0.4 second spill, followed by a ~3.6 second beam-off time.
+For protons, the maximum beam intensity is delivered when using the LINAC as the ion source.
+If using the Tandem as the ion source instead, the maximum proton beam intensity is 2.5 x 1011 protons per spill.

 LET, or Linear Energy Transfer is calculated for a water target and is in units of keV per micron.
 More detailed LET distributions can be viewed here.